semaphoreci/docs/debugging-with-ssh-access_5bbcbae0042863158cc73802.md

 ## Setting Your SSH Key

 You'll need to set your debug SSH key before continuing.
-You can use the same key you use for Github.
+You can use the same key you use for GitHub.
 Here's an example:

 ``` bash
 sem config set debug.PublicSshKey $(curl https://github.com/YOUR_USERNAME.keys)
 ```

-Replace `YOUR_USERNAME` with your Github username.
+Replace `YOUR_USERNAME` with your GitHub username.

 Or you can use the first key in your SSH agent: